Best Beaches in Barcelona

 Best for People Watching: Barceloneta Beach

 Barcelona’s most well-known beach is nearly a mile long, but it’s almost always packed to the gills (pictured above).
 It’s easily accessible by public transit, which means it’s great for a quick, sandy break from the city.
 There are places to rent bikes, as well as a palm tree-lined promenade for strolling and outdoor cafes to people watch at.
-For a fancier spot, head to Frank’s at the Hotel Arts Barcelona for a cocktail, which has views that overlook the famous Frank Gehry fish sculpture at the end of the beach.
+For a fancier spot, head to Hotel Arts Barcelona for a cocktail, which has views that overlook the famous Frank Gehry fish sculpture at the end of the beach.

 Best for an Urban Escape: Bogatell Beach

 During the summer, you’re much more likely to find locals at Bogatell, which is less packed than Barceloneta.
 There’s a slightly older crowd here, but that’s why it’s so beloved and has a reputation as the go-to beach for tranquility.
 Created for the 1992 Olympic Games, its facilities include lifeguard service, showers, and accessible ramps.